Oil Storage Building

 Location.
 41° 26.974′ N, 71° 23.958′ W. Marker is in Jamestown, Rhode Island, in Newport County.
 Marker can be reached from Beavertail Road.
+Marker is behind lighthouse and house in the Beavertail Lighthouse Museum property.
 Touch for map.
-Marker is behind lighthouse and house in the Beavertail Lighthouse Museum property.
 Marker is in this post office area: Jamestown RI 02835, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Keeper's House (a few steps from this marker); Fog Signal Building (a few steps from this marker); The Granite Light Tower (a few steps from this marker); History of the Beavertail Light Station (within shouting distance of this marker); The West Passage to Narragansett Bay (within shouting distance of this marker); The Assistant Keeper's House (within shouting distance of this marker); Whale Rock Lighthouse (within shouting distance of this marker); The 1749 Foundation (within shouting distance of this marker).
 Touch for a list and map of all markers in Jamestown.

 Also see . . .
 The History of Beavertail Lighthouse.
 (Submitted on June 22, 2012, by Bryan Simmons of Attleboro, Massachusetts.)